Pronunciation of 'Antihypertensive'

 English (United States)

-A medication or treatment used to lower high blood pressure.
+Medications or treatments used to lower high blood pressure (hypertension).